praton1729/Processor-Link/README.md

 # Processor-Link
-This repo contains a PCIe driver for AJIT processor
+This repo contains a PCIe driver for the AJIT processor FPGA model subsystem